2019 Whitewater Raft Guide Training Program

 Acquire the skills necessary to successfully navigate a raft full of passengers through exciting class IV whitewater and get paid to do it!
 No whitewater experience is necessary as we will teach you commercial river guiding from the ground up.
 We will equip you with experience, knowledge, and the official certification to begin working as a professional whitewater river guide anywhere in the state of Colorado!
 Although we are happy to train individuals who have no intention of employment, this course is designed for those who will begin employment with Liquid Descent on Clear Creek and the Colorado River once training is complete.

-What should I expect in guide training with Liquid Descent
+What to expect in guide training with Liquid Descent

 At Liquid Descent, our guide training program is designed for those who intend to work as guides at Liquid Descent.
 The state of Colorado requires 50 hours of on-river training to be a certified river guide.
 However, we require at least 100 hours of on-river training in addition to pool sessions and classroom lessons.